sumitkajlaaa/Sudoku_Solver/README.md

 # Sudoku-Solver

-This is basic JAVA hui application of SUDOKU .
+This is basic JAVA GUI application of SUDOKU .